Shen-Language/shen-cl/README.md

 Bug reports, fixes and enhancements are welcome.
 If you intend to port Shen to another variety of Common Lisp, consider doing so as a pull request to this repo.

-## Building
+## Prerequisites

-You will need to have the Common Lisp implementations you want to work with installed and available as the `Makefile` requires.
+You will need to have recent versions of the Common Lisp implementations you want to work with installed and available as the `Makefile` requires.
 Installation is different depending on operating system.

 ### Linux